Khul Ke Khel: Opening ceremony

 Gaddafi Stadium, Lahore, hosted its first opening ceremony for the league on 17 February 2024.
 Natasha Baig opened with the Leo Twins to perform "Qaumi Taranah", followed by a laser lighting display.
 Afterwards, Arif Lohar performed with his sons, and then Noori performed.
 Then, Zafar performed on all his previous anthems, followed by his collaboration with Baig for the current title anthem.
 The ceremony closed with the fireworks.

 Reception

+Within two days of release, the anthem topped on YouTube Music in Pakistan, and hashtag #KingIsBack started trending on X, with some people referring Zafar as the king of the cricket anthems, while others referring to Imran Khan.

-The anthem received mixed reception, with people comparing it with "Ab Khel Jamay Ga" – an anthem that became a symbol for the league.
-Manahil Tahira wrote in The Express Tribune that Zafar's latest anthem may not be new due the similar "melodic structure", which may "evoke nostalgia for whom 7 years is a long time" and may be "boredom for those who remember".
+The Express Tribune reported that the anthem received mixed reception, with people comparing it with "Ab Khel Jamay Ga".
+Manahil Tahira wrote in The Express Tribune that Zafar's latest anthem may "evoke nostalgia for whom 7 years is a long time" and may be "boredom for those who remember".
 Samaa TV noted that with Zafar's "signature energy" and Baig's "captivating vocals", the anthem "captures the spirit of cricket and the passion of Pakistani fans".
 Ameena Amin wrote for Startup Pakistan that the anthem's "upbeat tempo", "engaging lyrics", and "dynamic melody" sets an "electrifying cricket season".

-Soon after anthem's release, hashtag #KingIsBack was trending on X, with some people referring Zafar as the king of the cricket anthems, while others referring to Imran Khan.
+Hamna Farrukh of Synergyzer praised the anthem by writing that the "music checks the right boxes; the lyrics align with the song's overall vibe", however, criticised the inclusion of Aima Baig.

+Cricket journalists like Qadir Khawaja called it ok but not so special, while Ahmer Najeeb called it a "great, energetic, vibrant" anthem.
+While Arfa Feroz disapproved it to be "a cricket material" and called it "a failed attempt to relive" the "standard" of "previous PSL anthems by" Zafar, Omair Alavi called it his third favourite anthem for PSL behind Zafar's previous anthems, while Imran Siddique regarded it as "the second best song of PSL history".
+A reviewer in Dawn noted the anthem's "cheerleading lyrics", "a groovy beat", and "cool vocals", but "a little too Bollywoody" choreography.
+Azhar Khan of The Nation remarked the performances of the singers at the opening ceremony as the highlight and electrifying.
+Ahmer Naqvi of Dunya Digital and Ali A. Rizvi of The Jungle Today criticised the repetition of similar lyrics and music from Zafar's previous anthems.
+While Naqvi noted the "torturous level of non-verbal choruses", Rizvi called it "the nostalgia trap" that denies "creative strategy".